 - Merging.
 Two vehicles traveling in the same direction at a point where two roads or lanes merge collide when one fails to yield the right of way to the other, resulting in a side-to-side impact.

 - Stopped car/car pulling out.
-Two vehicles can collide side-to-side when a vehicle in motion fails to leave enough room in passing a stationary car, or when a car begins moving into traffic from a stopped position without yielding the right-of-way.
+Two vehicles can collide side-to-side when a vehicle in motion fails to leave enough room while passing a stationary car or when a car begins moving into traffic from a stopped position without yielding the right-of-way.

 Sideswipe collisions between vehicles traveling (or pointing) in opposite directions, though less common, happen in these situations.

-- Leaving lane/crowding oncoming lane.
-Two vehicles traveling in opposite directions on a two lane road with one travel lane in either direction collide when one or both vehicles drift from their designated travel lane or crowd too close to the centerline, resulting in a side-on-side impact.
+- Leaving lane/crowding oncoming lanes.
+Two vehicles traveling in opposite directions on a two-lane road collide when one or both vehicles drift from their designated travel lane or crowd too close to the centerline, resulting in a side-on-side impact.

 - Wrong way.
-Two vehicles collide side-to-side when one of them travels the wrong way on a one-way road or lane.
+Two vehicles collide side-to-side when one travels the wrong way on a one-way road or lane.

 - Stopped car/car pulling out.
 Same as above, but with cars facing in opposite directions when the collision occurs.

 To be sure, there are other ways sideswipe collisions can happen, and there are both variants on and combinations of the scenarios above that lead to that sort of accident.